 Pink Flag is the 1977 debut album by Art Punk band Wire.
-It took the basic ethos of Punk Rock and stripped it down even further: tracks ran as short as 1 minute down to 30 seconds at blistering speed, songs didn't always "end" so much as "stop", some tracks barely used more than two chords, and the overall composition from the instruments to the vocals was cold and detached.
+It took the basic ethos of Punk Rock and stripped it down even further: tracks ran as short as 1 minute, or even 30 seconds, the songs were played at blistering speed, songs didn't always "end" so much as "stop", some tracks barely used more than two chords, and the overall composition from the instruments to the vocals was cold and detached.

-The band would add electronics and Progressive Rock influences to their sound for their second album, Chairs Missing, thereby becoming Trope Codifiers of Post-Punk, but they would never sound like Pink Flag ever again.
+The band would add electronics and Progressive Rock influences to their sound for their sophomore effort Chairs Missing, thereby becoming Trope Codifiers of Post-Punk, but they would never sound like Pink Flag ever again.

 - "Reuters" (3:03)

 - "Field Day for the Sundays" (0:28)

 - "Ex Lion Tamer" (2:19)

 - "Lowdown" (2:26)

 - "Surgeon's Girl" (1:17)

 - "Straight Line" (0:44)

 - "106 Beats That" (1:12)